mfruzan/CoreDetector/README.md

 Before running the pipleline_Minimap.sh make sure it has execute permission.

-Ensure you change the path in pipeline_Minimap.sh using a text editor.
+Important: Ensure you change the path in pipeline_Minimap.sh using a text editor.

-For example:

-If you sudo copy MFbio.jar and pipeline_Minimap.sh into an executable bin PATH "/usr/local/bin/".
-Make sure you change lines 73 and 82 lines in pipeline_Minimap.sh from "~/biotools/MFbio/MFbio.jar to "/usr/local/bin/MFbio.jar"
-before you do this.
+For example: Copy MFbio.jar and pipeline\_Minimap.sh files into an executable bin PATH "/usr/local/bin/".
+Make sure you change lines 73 and 82 lines in pipeline_Minimap.sh from "~/biotools/MFbio/MFbio.jar to "/usr/local/bin/MFbio.jar" before you do this.

 ```bash
 sudo cp MFbio.jar pipeline_Minimap.sh /usr/local/bin/

 ```